Back to School Resources for Administrators, Teachers, and Mentors

 On-demand Training for Specialist Evaluation, Professional Development Plans, Units of Instruction and Student Surveys

-On-demand training modules for Principal Evaluation are also available in EdHub.
+On-demand training modules for Principal Evaluation also are available in EdHub.
 They include the Principal Professional Development Plan, the Building Improvement Plan Organizer, the Building Personnel Development Organizer, Teacher Surveys, and the Analysis of Building Management Organizer.

 The state of Missouri requires teachers to complete two hours of annual training on dyslexia.
 NEE created a module in EdHub that fulfills the requirement.
-Although districts in Nebraska are not required to complete dyslexia training, they might find it helpful to review the dyslexia material available.
+Although districts in Nebraska are not required to complete dyslexia training, they might also find it helpful to review the dyslexia material available.

 Beginning Teacher Assistance

 The state of Missouri has several requirements for new teachers, and there are additional recommendations we make for how you can best support new teachers through the NEE process.
-The Beginning Teacher Assistance module in EdHubprovides you with a convenient list of those items and gives you the opportunity to present a certificate of completion to new teachers after they complete it.
+The Beginning Teacher Assistance module in EdHub provides you with a convenient list of those items and gives you the opportunity to present a certificate of completion to new teachers after they complete it.
 The Administrator Guidelines for Beginning Teacher Support are at the top of the EdHub page under Getting Started.

 Back to School Resources for Mentors